 Anyhow, excited as I was, I promptly started jotting down some ideas on this shiny new app.
 These ideas soon started to take form, and before I knew it, it became a short essay of a sort.
 I was so over the moon that I decided to pitch it to the editor of one of my favorite online publications, whom I’ve never pitched to before because I was certain of my lacking skills.

 Lo and behold, within the hour, I heard back from the editor, and my story was on their website the very next morning, next to writers I’ve looked up to all these years but never thought I could catch up to.

-Yeah, I’m totally bragging, but more importantly, I feel as though maybe, finally, I’m on my way to becoming a real writer.
-And it all starts with this writing app - my new lucky charm!
+Yeah, I’m totally bragging, but more importantly, at that time, I felt as though maybe, finally, I was on my way to becoming a real writer.
+And it all started with this writing app - my new lucky charm!